A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 1. Once the contract has been signed, the buyer’s agent orders a home inspection.

-1. The inspector submits their report.
-If any repairs need to be made, the buying agent submits an addendum to the listing agent.
+1. The inspector submits their report, and if any repairs need to be made, the buying agent submits an addendum to the listing agent.

 1. A copy of the home inspection report is also sent to the title company and the real estate attorney.